pact2024/pact2024.github.io/src/index.md

 Details will be released closer to the conference.

-## Attendance

-<span style="color: red;">Accepted students will have registration costs waived.
-Additional travel support may be available through [PACT or other programs].</span>

-Good luck, and we look forward to your participation in June!
+Good luck, and we look forward to your participation in July!